LibreTranslate/Locomotive/README.md

 ## Background

-Language models can be trained by providing translation lots of examples from a source language to a target language.
+Language models can be trained by providing lots of example translations from a source language to a target language.
 All you need to get started is a set of two files (`source` and `target`).
 The source file containing sentences written in the source language and a corresponding file with sentences written in the target language.

 For example: